San Francisco State University: 20th Century

 The 1906 earthquake and fire forced the school to relocate from Nob Hill to a temporary campus at the Grant School in Oakland.
 Ten days after the earthquake, President Burk found a new site for the school at a property bound by Laguna, Haight, Buchanan, and Hermann Streets.

 In 1921, the school began offering Bachelor's degree options and was renamed San Francisco State Teachers College.
 Teachers Colleges in California received authorization to grant Bachelor of Arts degrees in 1923.

 In 1924, construction for new buildings started on vacant land at the school's site.
 The campus consisted of four Spanish Colonial Revival style buildings designed by George McDougall, a California state architect.

-In the 1930s, overcrowding became an issue at the campus.
+In the 1930s, the campus was overcrowded, needing to accommodate twice as many students as its capacity.
 It had been designed for 1500 students, but had to accommodate about 3000.
 In 1938, students rallied for a new campus with non-wooden buildings, due to fears from the city's earthquake and fire in 1906.
 By 1939, land near Lake Merced had been acquired to build a new campus, but plans were paused due to World War II.
 Many students took part in the war, causing enrollment to decline.

+Site of San Francisco State University's current main campus, seen in 1938 part of Composite: 1-164 San Francisco Aerial Views by Harrison Ryker.

 During the 1920s and '30s, State Teachers Colleges expanded beyond being only vocational schools to train teachers.
 They were formally authorized to offer four-year liberal arts curriculums and renamed State Colleges in 1935.
 So, the school became known as San Francisco State College.